First White Settlers of Madison County

 In the 20th century, Madison County experienced both the effects of the Great Depression and a decline in farming due to advancements in technology.
 However, the county saw a resurgence in the second half of the century with the growth of suburban communities and increased industrialization.
 Today, Madison County continues to be a mix of rural and urban areas, with a diverse economy supported by agriculture, manufacturing, and services.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Madison County, Ohio.
+This timeline provides a condensed summary of the historical journey of Madison County, Ohio.